webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                      ted
   --password         The password for the login.
 If not specified, will be promp
                      ted (recommended)
-  --filename         The filename for the profile tarball, stored within /crawls
+  --filename         The filename for the profile tarball
-                     /profiles if absolute path not provided
                                     [default: "/crawls/profiles/profile.tar.gz"]
   --debugScreenshot  If specified, take a screenshot after login and save as thi
                      s filename